paulsinclair51/briteTest/tests/input/README.md

 # tests/input/

-Directory for static source input files used by tests.
+Directory containing static source input files used by tests.

 - Source input data is consumed by test code to produce results or exercise file-processing behavior.